donnay/melodic-cabbage/src/pages/posts/photography.md

 ---
-title: What Is Photography and What It Means To Me
+title: What Is Photography, and What It Means To Me
-subtitle: A intresting tale about Photography and me
+subtitle: A tale about photography and me
 excerpt: >-
   Photography is the science, art and practice of creating durable images by recording light or other electromagnetic radiation, either electronically by